zeroday-studio/CEH-V13-notes/README.md

   - Third step is Finding Offset using findoff.py and creating pattern for finding offset(using python script):
     - we get offset here = offset means The point where EIP gets overwritten
-   //run as administrator for vuln server and immunity debugger
+    - run as administrator for vuln server and immunity debugger
   ```console
    //before finding offset you have create a pattern
       /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 10400